 For Faculty: Setting up Study Groups in Canvas

-During COVID-19, it's more important than ever to help your students connect to one another.
+Looking to help your students connect?
 You can help them set up small informal study groups in Canvas.
 Here's how:

 Go to People on the left navigation – then click on the “Group Set” button.You’ll get a dialogue box: